 Your website should be action-oriented.
 It should invite users to take a specific action that will move them closer to a solution to their problem.
 Calls to action (or CTAs) could include filling out a form, making a call, requesting a quote, or scheduling an appointment.

-Here’s an example of two easy-to-find CTAs from a website refresh for a SPARK client :
+Here’s an example of two easy-to-find CTAs from a website refresh for a SPARK client:

 To make your CTAs effective, you should give careful thought to their specific wording and design.
-If your website lacks CTAs entirely or if your existing CTAs haven’t been effective for you (for example, no one contacts you after they visit your site), it might be time to update your website.
+If your website lacks CTAs entirely or your existing CTAs haven’t been effective for you (for example, no one contacts you after they visit your site), it might be time to update your website.

-6. Search engine optimization (SEO)
+7. Search engine optimization (SEO)

 SEO is the practice of making sure your website content ranks high in search engine results.